ahmadbilaldev/GitHub-Actions-WordPress/README.md

 # GitHub Actions for WordPress

 GitHub actions for WordPress by different authors, and how to use them.
+Watch my talk on [WordSesh](https://WordSesh.com).

 ## [WordPress.org Plugin Deploy by **10up**](https://github.com/marketplace/actions/wordpress-plugin-deploy)